Fred Cortes

 Fred Cortes (October 21, 1921 – May 24, 1964) was a Filipino actor who was a favorite leading man of Lvn Pictures before World War II.

 Cortes film debut was under Lvn Pictures Nag-iisang Sangla.
 His second movie team-up was with another Lvn star Mila del Sol for Angelita.

-He made one movie under Excelsior Pictures with Arsenia Francisco, a love story movie Babalik ka Rin aka You Will Come back.
+He made one movie under Excelsior Pictures with Arsenia Francisco, a love story movie Babalik ka rin (You Will Come back).

-In 1941 he made Ibong Adarna with Mila, in 1942 Niña Bonita again with Mila and 1943's Tia Juana.
+He made Ibong Adarna (1941) with Mila, Niña Bonita (1942) again with Mila, and Tia Juana (1943).

 His comeback role was in 1950's His Darkest Hour under Lebran Pictures.

-Osburn was once married to actress Anita Linda but they separated 2 years later in their marriage.
-He had a son named Fred Cortes Jr. who is also an actor.
+Osburn was once married to actress Anita Linda, but they separated 2 years later in their marriage.
+They had a son named Fred Cortes Jr. who is also an actor.
 He died at the age of 42 in 1964 after a brief illness.

 Early life

-Original name was Fred Louis Osburn; Cortes was his screen name.
-His Mother, Virginia Najera Sancho, married a soldier who served in the war.
-Cortes was the 4th child of 7, his older siblings being Henry, Richard, and Gertrude, and Gloria, Josephine, and Charles were his younger siblings.
+His original name was Fred Louis Osburn; Cortes was his screen name.
+His mother, Virginia Najera Sancho, married a soldier who served in the war.
+Cortes was the 4th child of 7.
+His older siblings were Henry, Richard, and Gertrude, while Gloria, Josephine, and Charles were his younger siblings.